PlasmaPy/PlasmaPy/docs/contributing/code_guide.rst

 * Remove commented out code before merging a pull request.

-* When updating code, be sure to update the comments too!
+* When updating code, be sure to review and update, if necessary, associated comments too!

 * When a comment is used as the header for a section of code, consider extracting that section of code into its own function.
 For example, we